sauryadas/Az-py-cli-acs/sample-usage.md

 ### Scale the ACS cluster
 *Both scaling in and scaling out are allowed.
-The paramater new-agent-count is the new number of agents in the ACS cluster
+The paramater new-agent-count is the new number of agents in the ACS cluster.*
 ```
 az acs scale -g acsrg1 -n acs-cluster --new-agent-count 4
 ```